Tian Fangran Chinese: 田方然 | |

 Tian started playing on the ITF World Tour in February 2019 at the age of 15.[3]
 Over three weeks from October to November 2021, she partnered with Back Da-yeon to win two doubles titles and reach a third final at consecutive W15 events in Antalya, Turkey.[3]
 She reached the final of the singles draw in one of the weeks in Antalya.[4]
 In November 2022, she won the W15 singles event in Champaign, Illinois, without dropping a set.[5]

-Tian came to the University of California, Los Angeles (UCLA), in 2022–2023 as a relatively unheralded recruit but quickly proved herself in the team's No. 1 singles spot, going undefeated in her 15 regular-season matches.[6]
+Tian committed to the women's tennis program at the University of California, Los Angeles (UCLA) in 2022.
+Over the 2022/23 collegiate season, Tian rose from a relatively unheralded recruit to the team's No.1 single's spot.
+She finished the regular season undefeated with a 15-0 record.[6]
 [7] She was named the Pac-12 Conference's Freshman/Newcomer of the Year in tennis.[8]
-Seeded No. 9–16 in singles at the 2023 NCAA Championships, she did not drop a set in six matches as she won UCLA's first individual title since Keri Phebus in 1995, beating Maddy Sieg of rival USC in the semifinals and Layne Sleeth of Oklahoma in the final.[9]
+Seeded No. 9–16 in singles at the 2023 NCAA Championships, Tian proceeded to win the title, UCLA's first individual title since Keri Phebus in 1995, without conceding a single set.
+Her run included a semifinal rivalry victory against USC's Maddy Sieg.
+In the final, Tian beat Oklahoma senior Layne Sleeth .[9]
 [10] She was named Rookie of the Year by the Intercollegiate Tennis Association (ITA).[11]

 In 2023, she received a wildcard for her home tournament, the China Open.